Service Animals Policy

 Definitions

-Competing human rights: In general, competing human rights involve situations where parties to a dispute claim that the enjoyment of an individual or group’s human rights and freedoms, as protected by law, would interfere with another’s rights and freedoms.
+Competing human rights: in general, competing human rights involve situations where parties to a dispute claim that the enjoyment of an individual or group’s human rights and freedoms, as protected by law, would interfere with another’s rights and freedoms.
 This complicates the normal approach to resolving a human rights dispute where only one side claims a human rights violation.
 In some cases, only one party is making a human rights claim, but the claim conflicts with the legal entitlements of another party or parties.

-Service animal: An animal for a person with a disability as noted under the Accessibility for Ontarians with Disabilities Act, 2005, S.O.
+Service animal: an animal for a person with a disability as noted under the Accessibility for Ontarians with Disabilities Act, 2005, S.O.
 2005, c.
 11, if:

-• it is readily apparent that the animal is used by the person for reasons relating to their disability.
+- it is readily apparent that the animal is used by the person for reasons relating to their disability.

-• the person provides medical documentation from a physician or other regulated health professional confirming that the person requires the animal for reasons relating to a disability, along with other pertinent information.
+- the person provides medical documentation from a physician or other regulated health professional confirming that the person requires the animal for reasons relating to a disability, along with other pertinent information.

-• it is not a pet or an emotional support animal.
+- it is not a pet or an emotional support animal.

-• it is individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, alerting individuals to low blood sugar levels, providing minimal protection or rescue work to an individual during a seizure, or retrieving out of reach items.
+- It is individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, alerting individuals to low blood sugar levels, providing minimal protection or rescue work to an individual during a seizure, or retrieving out of reach items.
 The animal may wear specialized equipment such as a backpack, harness, or special collar, but this is not a legal requirement.

-Service animal handler/Handler: A handler works with specially trained animals to assist with tasks and/or to alert them of a danger or onset of a medical condition.
+Service animal handler/handler: a handler works with specially trained animals to assist with tasks and/or to alert them of a danger or onset of a medical condition.
 Handlers are responsible for their service animal and carry out the work for which the animal has been trained.
 Handlers live full-time with their animals.
 They feed and care for the animal every day, taking care of its needs.
 They are also responsible for the upkeep of the animal’s daily training.

 Policy Statement